gradha/gradha.github.io/src/articles/09-invoking-dash-from-vim.rst

 What I define in these four lines of Vim configuration are two commands, ``DashNim`` and ``DashDef``.
 The latter is bound to the upper case ``K`` letter by default.
-The former is bound to the same letter but only if the file type of your current Vim buffer is of Nimrod type, which allows for more specific keyword matches.
+The former is bound to the same letter but only if the file type of your current Vim buffer is of Nim type, which allows for more specific keyword matches.
 In Dash I have set up the default docs I search with the ``def:`` shortcut (see Dash's preferences).